 An economic return on investment of 14.9:1 would be achieved over a ten-year period

 When reporting their findings, O’Herlihy & Co Ltd noted that the assumptions around the number of products that will be successfully launched following WESA engagement, the estimates of the demand profile of new technologies, and the assessment of deadweight were very conservative.
 Despite this, the above economic impacts would still be achieved.

 Should you require any further information, please do not hesitate to contact us.
-You can also find out more about PNDC’s whole energy system capabilities, discover our membership opportunities and engage with us on Twitter and LinkedIn.
+You can also find out more about PNDC’s whole energy system capabilities, discover our partnership opportunities and engage with us on Twitter and LinkedIn.